solipsse/AS-A2-COMPUTERSCIENCE/Processor.md

 - ## CU Purpose
 	- coordinate the actions and control communication of other component in the CPU
 	- send/receive control signal from control bus
-	- decode and execute instructions in sequence
+	- decode and execute instructions in sequence in CIR
 - ## Clock purpose
 	- **Internal** (overclocking for this only)
 		- synchronize operation by creating timing signals